What is data literacy: core skills and assessment, including checklist and infographic

 According to the founders of the Data Literacy Project, it’s becoming increasingly important to be able to trust in our own data skills, due to the rise of automation, robotics, and artificial intelligence.
 The Data Literacy Index tracks how countries and organizations fare when it comes to data literacy.
 That’s the sum of human skills, the amount of data-driven decisions, and the degree to which data has spread within organizations and government agencies.

 Various research shows that the skills described above have a strong correlation with the successful participation of individuals in society in general and the job market in particular.
-Individuals who possess a higher level of core skills are less likely to be unemployed, have a higher income, enjoy better health, and are more politically and socially active (Leuven, Oosterbeek & Van Ophem, 2004; Rudd, Kirsch & Yamamoto, 2004; Heckman, Stixrud & Urzua, 2006; Schuller & Desjardin, 2007; Statistics Canada & OECD, 2008).
+Individuals who possess a higher level of core skills are less likely to be unemployed, and more likely to have a higher income, enjoy better health, and to be more politically and socially active (Leuven, Oosterbeek & Van Ophem, 2004; Rudd, Kirsch & Yamamoto, 2004; Heckman, Stixrud & Urzua, 2006; Schuller & Desjardin, 2007; Statistics Canada & OECD, 2008).

 Checklist: 30 indicators of data literacy